 - Selection – choose which topics to revise and which to leave

 - Creativity – use colour, sound and space to aid memory

 - Association – make direct and indirect links to aid memory

-  - Repetition – review actively to fight the forgetting curve!
+- Repetition – review content actively to fight forgetting

 Sort and order your notes.
 Study past papers if available.
-Our brains thrive on being organised.
-Revising from disorganised notes is frustrating and ineffective.
+Our brains thrive on being organised, and revising from disorganised notes is frustrating and ineffective.

 Tips for organisation:

 - Create folders for different themes and sub-divide them into different topics

 - Use colour coding for themes and topics to show information that relates to more than one area